How to Create an Invoice: A Freelancer's Complete Guide

 Every invoice is a legal and tax document.
 Keep organized copies:

-- Save every invoice as a dated PDF — you can use a free invoice generator that exports directly to PDF
+- Save every invoice as a dated PDF — a free invoice generator can export directly with no sign-up

 - Organize by year, then by client